Society of Saint Pius X: Bishop Vitus Huonder

-In May 2019, the SSPX announced that Vitus Huonder, Bishop emeritus of Chur, Switzerland, as per a long-stated intention, had retired to one of the society's houses in order "to dedicate himself to prayer and silence, to celebrate the traditional Mass exclusively, and to work for Tradition, the only way of renewing the Church."
-In 2015, Bishop Huonder was sent by the former prefect of the Congregation for the Doctrine of the Faith and one of Pope Francis' top advisers in the Vatican, Cardinal Gerhard Ludwig Müller to dialogue with the SSPX.
-After four years Bishop Huonder was permitted to go and live at the society's houses by Pope Francis.
-He became a big supporter of the society, reporting back positive things to Pope Francis and even producing a video titled "My journey to the SSPX – with Bishop Vitus Huonder" on Youtube.
-In that video, Bishop Vitus Huonder said that Pope Francis personally told him that the SSPX is not in schism.
-He was warmly received by the SSPX:The Society of Saint Pius X appreciates Bishop Huonder’s courageous decision and rejoices to be able to provide him with the spiritual and priestly surroundings that he desires so deeply.
+In May 2019, SSPX announced that Vitus Huonder, Bishop emeritus of Chur, Switzerland, as per a long-stated intention, had retired to one of the Society's houses in order "to dedicate himself to prayer and silence, to celebrate the traditional Mass exclusively, and to work for Tradition, the only way of renewing the Church."
+In 2015, Bishop Huonder was sent by then-prefect of the Congregation for the Doctrine of the Faith Gerhard Ludwig Müller to dialogue with SSPX.
+After four years Bishop Huonder was permitted by Pope Francis to go and live one of the Society's houses.
+He became a major supporter of the Society, reporting back positive things to Pope Francis and even producing a video titled "My journey to the SSPX – with Bishop Vitus Huonder" on YouTube.
+In that video, Huonder claimed that Pope Francis personally told him that SSPX is not in schism.
+The SSPX stated:The Society of Saint Pius X appreciates Bishop Huonder's courageous decision and rejoices to be able to provide him with the spiritual and priestly surroundings that he desires so deeply.
 May this example be followed by others, so as to "restore everything in Christ".Bishop Huonder died on 3 April 2024 at the age of 81, following serious illness.
 His funeral Mass on 17 April was celebrated by Bishop Fellay, and Huonder was buried at the International Seminary of Saint Pius X in Écône next to the tomb of Archbishop Marcel Lefebvre.
-Huonder's successor, Bishop Joseph Maria Bonnemain, attended the funeral, but did not take part in the celebration, due to the irregular canonical situation of the SSPX.
+Huonder's successor, Bishop Joseph Maria Bonnemain, attended the funeral, but did not take part in the celebration, due to the irregular canonical situation of SSPX.

 Death of Bishop Tissier de Mallerais

-Bishop Bernard Tissier de Mallerais, another of the Bishops illicitely consecrated by Lefebvre, suffered a tragic accident on 28 September 2024, when he fell on the stairs of the Écône seminary, causing a skull fracture and an internal haemorrhaging; he was promptly brought to the Hospital at Martigny and placed into an induced coma.
-He died on 8 October 2024, after 10 days of coma; his funeral was held at the International Seminary of Saint Pius X, on 18 October.
+On 28 September 2024, Bishop Bernard Tissier de Mallerais, another of the Bishops illicitely consecrated by Lefebvre, fell on the stairs of the Écône seminary, causing a skull fracture and an internal haemorrhage; he was promptly brought to the Hospital at Martigny and placed into an induced coma.
+He died on 8 October 2024, after 10 days of coma; his funeral was held at the International Seminary of Saint Pius X on 18 October.

-The deaths of Bishops Huonder and Tissier de Mallerais, coupled with the expulsion of Bishop Williamson, means that Bernard Fellay and Alfonso de Galarreta are the only remaining Bishops affiliated to the SSPX, prompting Catholic media to speculate whether the Society will proceed to new consecrations.
-In November 2024, Davide Pagliarani, General Superior of the Fraternity, has explicitly mentioned this possibility for the future of FSSPX.
+The deaths of Bishops Huonder and Tissier de Mallerais, coupled with the expulsion and later death of Bishop Williamson, left Bernard Fellay and Alfonso de Galarreta the only remaining bishops affiliated with SSPX, prompting Catholic media to speculate whether the Society would proceed to new consecrations.
+In November 2024, Davide Pagliarani, General Superior of the Fraternity, explicitly mentioned this possibility for the future of FSSPX.